GST/HST Audits on Property Sales

 GST/HST Property Audits have been on the rise.
 The CRA seems to be auditing everyone, and anyone who builds a home and sells it within a few years.
 Here at SpenceDrake Tax Law we have the experience, and expertise to assist.
 We have helped many taxpayers fight these audits and we can help you too.

 Your first response to the questionnaire is important.
 It lays the foundation for your entire argument.
-Be sure to consult with a lawyer before you respond so that you put yourself in the best position to win this audit.
-Give us a call for a free consultation so we can explain how we can help.
+Be sure to consult with a Tax Lawyer before you respond so that you put yourself in the best position to succeed at audit or appeal.

 Disclaimer